 EBK is subject to the quantitative requirements for the liquidity coverage ratio (LCR).
 These rules are incorporated in the CRR/CRD IV regulations and the regulations on prudent liquidity management.
-The company must satisfy the LCR applicable at any given time.
-The company will monitor the development of the LCR closely, and uses forecasts in order to be prepared for the need to adapt liquid assess which can be included in the indicator at short notice.
-At 31 December 2017, the company's total LCR indicator was 251 per cent, its EUR indicator was 261 per cent and its NOK indicator was 340 per cent.
+The company must satisfy the LCR applicable at any given time.15 The company will monitor the development of the LCR closely, and uses forecasts in order to be prepared for the need to adapt liquid assess which can be included in the indicator at short notice.
+At 31 December 2018, the company's total LCR indicator was 402 per cent, its EUR indicator was 1 573 per cent and its NOK indicator was 647 per cent.

-&lt;sup>12 FOR-2014-08-22-1097 CRR/CRD IV regulation.
+15 FOR-2014-08-22-1097 CRR/CRD IV regulation.

-Article 413 of the CRR requires companies to have stable and long-term financing.
-The European Commission has proposed the introduction of a minimum requirement of 100 per cent for the net stable funding ratio (NSFR) in the EU during 2018.
-Until specific recommendations have been presented by the European Banking Authority (EBA), and until a final definition of the NSFR has been established, the FSA's calculation of the NSFR will be based on the Basel committee's final recommendations of October 2014.
+Article 413 of the CRR requires companies to have stable and long-term financing, but the final definition and level requirements have yet to be clarified.
+A requirement for the net stable funding ratio (NSFR) is included in the risk reduction measures (RRM) package recently agreed by the EU.
+A minimum requirement of 100 per cent has been proposed for the NSFR.
+Until the final definition of the NSFR has been formally adopted, the FSA's calculation of the NSFR will be based on the Basel committee's final recommendations of October 2014.
 The company has reported the NSFR to the FSA on a quarterly basis since 30 September 2014.
-Its NSFR indicator was 101 per cent at 31 December 2017.
+The RRM will probably mean that residential mortgages in a cover pool will be given a lower weighting (reduced from 100 to 85 per cent).
+The company's NSFR indicator was 97 per cent at 31 December 2018.